 How to Get Latex Paint out of Clothes

 As with acrylic paint, you’ll want to take a butter knife or similar object and remove as much excess paint as you can.
 Then, flush the backside of the stain with warm water.
 Add a couple drops of detergent to the wet spot and scrub it with a sponge or old toothbrush.
-Rinse and repeat until the paint is gone.
+Rinse and repeat until the latex paint is fully removed.
 After that, you can wash it as normal when you’re ready.
 Just be sure to follow the label’s care instructions.

 How to Get Oil-Based Paint out of Clothes